ManuelElizaldi/PyStrava/README.md

 ## V. 2
 Expanding upon V. 1, now I want to build a web app that can display the same statistics as the Google looker dashboard and also add new and improved insights like a workout tracker calendar.
-Additionally, build a PostgreSQL database for my workout data.
+Additionally, build a PostgreSQL database for my workout data and automate the update process of my database through airflow.

 # Goals
 ## V. 1